CLARIAH/qber/readme.md

 ### Caveat Emptor

 QBer is work in progress.
-For it to work properly, you need to give it apointer to the dataset to load. (and to be entirely honest, it doesn't really do very much yet)
+For it to work properly, you need to give it a pointer to the dataset to load. (and to be entirely honest, it doesn't really do very much yet)

-This is currently specified in the `canada.json` file, located in the `src/loader` directory.
+This is currently specified in the `canada.json` and `utrecht.json` files, located in the `src/loader` directory.
+* You need to edit `views.py` to point QBer to the right JSON file.
 * QBer will only load the *first* dataset listed.
-* Make sure the path points to the proper SPSS file (the path is relative to the `src` directory).
+* Make sure the path inside the JSON file points to the proper data file (the path is relative to the `src` directory).
-* For CSV files (untested), change the value for `format` to `CSV`.
+* For CSV files, change the value for `format` to `CSV`.
+SPSS support has now been disabled temporarily.
 * There also is the option to load a file that specifies the to-be-expected metadata for the data (this is a two-column CSV file with variable-names in the first column, and a description in the second).
-The default configuration loads from `metadata/canada_1901.csv`.
+The `canada.json` configuration loads from `metadata/canada_1901.csv`.